 “The combine handles extremely well whether it's in the field or on the road.”

-One farmer, who previously had after-market 710 duals on his 9870 John Deere combine, said his auto-steer struggled to steer with his duals.
+One farmer, who previously had aftermarket 710 duals on his 9870 John Deere combine, said his auto-steer struggled to steer with his duals.
 He would have to use his brakes to keep it on the row.
 With the 1400 LSWs, he simply slows down 1 mph and the combine holds right to the row.

-The Bad: “A Wall of Mud”
+Farmer Feedback: “A Wall of Mud”

 "These 1400s create a wall of mud in front of the tire.”

-Here’s what what we think is happening, based on our experience: We believe that the farmer’s traditional dual setup is knifing through the mud and reaching the hardpan, which will provide stability and traction to get through stubborn wet areas.
+Here’s what we think is happening, based on our experience: We believe that the farmer’s traditional dual setup is knifing through the mud and reaching the hardpan, which will provide stability and traction to get through stubborn wet areas.
+But at what cost?

 We all know that deep ruts, which potentially lie beyond the reach of tillage, are yield killers.
-We think you can get similar results without the compaction issues by switching to LSWs.
-Farmers who have had success with 1400 singles say that they slow down 1–1.5 mph when crossing wet areas, which helps the mud “flow around the tires” and avoid the dreaded mud wall.
+We think you can get similar results without compaction issues by switching to LSWs.
+Farmers who have had success with 1400 singles say that they slow down 1 mph when crossing wet areas, which helps the mud “flow around the tires” and avoid the dreaded mud wall.